 This timeline contains the required and recommended benchmarks for the successful completion of the doctoral degree.
 Specific details can be found in the EEB Graduate Handbook.

-- During week 0, attend new student orientation and take EEB 201, Introduction to R for Ecology and Evolutionary Biology.
+- Prior to the quarter, attend new student orientation and take EEB 201, Introduction to R for Ecology and Evolutionary Biology.

 - Students who are not California residents must begin gathering documentation to establish residency the following summer.